dakshox/Prosperity/README.md

 Whenever you install a new package and use it in the project, add it to the requirements list with `pip freeze > requirements.txt`.
 This overwrites the old file, so make sure the new package is really necessary!

+## Protocol

+From experiments, this is approximately what happens at each timestep:

+- you get a list of bids/offers
+- you get to submit any number of bids/offers
+- your trades get matched to the bots' bids/offers, resolving to the *bot price*
+- your remaining trades may be executed by the bots, resolving to *your price*

 ## Changelog

 ### Initial Commit (`Daksh 2024-03-11`)